jaxsonp/docker-dash/server/README.md

 ### Description:

-Returns an array of all existing apps on the specified SRC, regardless of its state (e.g. running, exited).
+Returns an array of all existing apps on the specified server, regardless of its state (e.g. running, exited).
 If the `USER` parameter is not omitted, only the apps belonging to the given user will be returned

-`FACILITY_ID` - Facility-specific identifier
+`SERVER_ID` - Server-specific identifier

 `USER` _(optional)_ : Name of user to query for